 Small Town Inertia

-Went to see Small Town Inertia this weekend, a photography exhibition by Jim Mortram.
-A must see at the Side Gallery in Newcastle:
+Small Town Inertia is a photography project and exhibition by Jim Mortram.
+A must see at the Side Gallery in Newcastle.

 “For over eight years J A Mortram has been photographing the lives of people in his home community of Dereham, a small town in Norfolk.
 His photography explores the everyday lives of people struggling to survive in an era of welfare cuts, diminished local government resources and an overburdened health sector.
 Jim’s work covers challenging subjects such as physical and mental health, isolation, addiction and self-harm, but is done so with compassion, understanding and friendship.
 Published as a book in 2017, Small Town Inertiais a firm rebuttal of the cheap political rhetoric, ‘we are all in this together’.”

-It was a powerful and moving set of stories, based on people Jim got to know closely, building up trust so he could share their stories and injustice.
+It comprised of powerful and moving narratives, of individuals Jim got to know closely, building up trust so he could share their stories and injustice.
 As divides continue to grow, it is more important than ever to see work such as this, to remind us that many communities are on the front line of austerity.

 We all have the right to fairness, respect and basic human rights such as warmth and food.
 So why the growing divide?
 And why is this a problem for such a forward moving country and society?
 We are dealing with austerity, cuts to the weakest over the strongest, social isolation, and social judgement of others.
-People do not always chose to live how they live.
-But sometimes, we have no choice.
+Many people do not get to choose how they live.
+Sometimes, it’s about survival, and we have no choice.

-Each set of images had an accompanying story, which made it even more powerful.
-It was an emotionally fuelled exhibit, through each story and injustice.
-It is a painful reminder of the devastation caused by austerity and social isolation.
-We can all get distracted and comfortable in our own lives, through work, home, family, which I’m sure many of us are thankful for daily.
-But we must remember others.
-The exhibition gave reflection on society, reflection on my our own contributions and how we can do more.
+Each set of images had an accompanying narrative, which made it an emotionally fuelled exhibit.
+The project gives real reflection on society, reflection on our own contributions and how we can always do more.
 We need more Jim’s in the world!
 Telling much needed stories to push for change.